sakthibalan1/Personal-finance-management/README.md

 3. Open the project in IntelliJ or any Java IDE of your choice.

-4. Run the `FinanceTracker.java` file to start the Personal Financial Management application.
+4. Run the `Main.java` file to start the Personal Financial Management application.

 ## How to Use